 2.1.4 Airline adaptation to new demand

-Airlines companies must continuously adapt their schedules to meet evolving market demands, particularly with the growing dominance of leisure travel over business travel, which has introduced new patterns of demand seasonality, especially in Europe as shown on Figure 2.1.
+Airline companies must continuously adapt their schedules to meet evolving market demands, particularly with the growing dominance of leisure travel over business travel, which has introduced new patterns of demand.
+For example, seasonality, especially in Europe as shown on Figure 2.1.
 This seasonality poses a challenge for airlines as they have to balance high demand during peak seasons with the risk of underutilisation during off-peak times.

 Figure 2.1: European demand seasonality [9]

-Since travel demand varies throughout the year, seasonal-wise, airlines use a variety of techniques to achieve operational efficiency while maximising revenue [9].
-The seats that airlines book are nearly 65% more in August than they do in February when summer peak demand skyrocketed.
-They make the required allowance for additional aircraft and crew by optimisation models that specify priority routes and requirements for additional flights, alongside effective crew rotation management to have everything go smoothly due to the heightened demand of resources.

-In contrast, winter months pose a different type of problem: demand drops, meaning potential underutilisation of aircraft.
-To do this, airlines are known to turn to ACMI leasing (agreement between two airlines, where the lessor agrees to provide an aircraft, crew, maintenance and insurance [10]) during periods of low demand to temporarily reduce fleet size by outsourcing their capacity.
-Parallel to this, they also increase maintenance activities and incentivise crews to take holidays or undergo training to maximise productivity across the operation.
+Since travel demand varies throughout the year, airlines use a variety of techniques to achieve operational efficiency while maximising revenue [9].
+For instances, airlines sell nearly 65% more seats in August than they do in February.
+To ensure their operations remain efficient during peroids of hightened demand, airline companies make the required allowance for additional aircraft and crew by optimisation models that specify priority routes and requirements for additional flights, alongside effective crew rotation management.
+In contrast, winter months pose a different type of problem where demand drops, which can potenitally lead to underutilisation of aircrafts.
+To manage this, airlines are known to turn to ACMI leasing (agreement between two airlines, where the lessor agrees to provide an aircraft, crew, maintenance and insurance [10]) during periods of low demand to temporarily reduce fleet size by outsourcing their capacity.
+Alongside this, airline companies also increase maintenance activities and incentivise crews to take holidays or undergo training to maximise productivity across the operation.
 Equally, on a year-round basis, airlines apply dynamic pricing algorithms to vary fares in reaction to real-time demand patterns.
-In high-demand summer months, fares are tactically set so as to maximise revenues from travelers willing to pay more, while in winter, pricing strategies are aimed at stimulating demand with fare reductions to fill seats that otherwise would have gone empty and improve overall aircraft utilisation.
+In high-demand summer months, fares are tactically set so as to maximise revenues from travelers willing to pay more, while in winter, pricing strategies are aimed at stimulating demand with fare reductions to fill seats that otherwise would have gone empty.
 Such adaptive strategies are critical to the airlines for effectively beating the seasonal ebbs and flows in the travel industry.

 2.2 Traveling Salesman problem and its adapation

-The Traveling Salesman Problem is a well known problem in the Operational Research and Computer Science area.
-The basic version of the TSP is to find the best roundtrip for a saleman that has to travel around a given number of cities while minimising the overall journey’s distance.
+The Traveling Salesman Problem is a well known problem in the Operational Research and Computer Science fields.
+A simple description of the TSP is to find the best roundtrip for a saleman that has to travel around a given number of cities while minimising the overall journey’s distance.
 This problem is characterised as NP-Hard [11].
 This means that there is no known polynomial-time algorithm that can solve all instances of the problem efficiently .
-In terms of time complexity, if we were to solve it explorating all the possible solutions the time complexity would have been) where n represents the number of cities.
+Regarding time complexity, if we were to solve it exploring all the possible solutions, the time complexity would have been) where n represents the number of cities.

 Figure 2.2: Time complexity of different functions [12]

-On Figure 2.2, different time complexity are compared and the factorial time complexity is the worst.
-That means that these kinds of NP-Hard problem are typically not solved exploiting all the search area but using heuristics algorithms.
-Heuristics solutions do not guarantee to find the absolute optimal solution but can find near-optimal solutions in a much more reasonnable times.
+On Figure 2.2, different time complexities are compared and demonstrates that the factorial time complexity is the worst.
+Therefore, these kinds of NP-Hard problem are typically not solved exploiting all the search area but using heuristics algorithms.
+Heuristics solutions do not guarantee to find the absolute optimal solution but can find near-optimal solutions within more reasonnable timeframes.

-The TSP has been studied extensively, not least because many variants can be derived from it:
+The TSP has been studied extensively, and many variants can be derived from it:

 Symmetric TSP (STSP): The distance between cities are symmetric, meaning that the distance to travel from city A to city B is the same as from city B to city A.